Official Tires: see The Tire Rack One Lap Tire Policy

 RULES/VEHICLES SPECIFICATIONS:

-Highway Laws: It is expected that competitors will confirm to all highway laws in the states that the event passes.
+Highway Laws: It is expected that competitors will conform to all highway laws in the states that the event passes.
 Observed violations affecting the safety of the competitors, or other motorists, will result in immediate disqualification.
 Any behavior on or off the track that reflects badly on One Lap, or it's sponsors, in any way is grounds for ejection from the event.
 Any violations of highway law resulting in a conviction are also grounds for disqualification.

 Competing Vehicles will be two-axle only with maximum wheelbase of 220 inches (exceptions will be made at the discretion of the organizers).